richie256/docker-outsidetemp/README.md

 ## TODO List

-- [ ] Need to set Environment variables instead of config file to be able to launch the container from a registry.
+- [x] Need to set Environment variables instead of config file to be able to launch the container from a registry.
 - [ ] Once done, put this into a Container registry.
+- [ ] Put UNITS as a parameter.

 ## Requirement